JOHAN SVERDRUP

 Development

 Johan Sverdrup is a field on the Utsira High in the central part of the North Sea, 65 kilometres northeast of the Sleipner fields.
 The water depth is 115 metres.
 Johan Sverdrup was discovered in 2010 and the plan for development and operation (PDO) for Phase I was approved in 2015.
 The development solution for the first development phase is a field centre with four specialised platforms: living quarters, process, drilling and riser facilities.
 The four platforms are connected by bridges.
 The drilling platform has 48 well slots and is prepared for simultaneous drilling, well intervention and production.
-The field will be operated with power from shore throughout its lifetime.
-In 2019, production from Phase I started and the PDO for Phase II was approved.
-The plan comprises a process platform and five subsea templates, in addition to modifications on the riser platform.
+The field is operated with power from shore.
+In 2019, the production from Phase I started and the PDO for Phase II was approved.
+It includes a process platform and five subsea templates, in addition to modifications on the riser platform.
+The production from Phase II started in 2022/2023.

 Reservoir

-The main reservoir contains oil in Upper Jurassic intra-Draupne sandstone and lies at a depth of 1,900 metres.
+The main reservoir contains oil in Upper Jurassic intra-Draupne sandstone.
+The reservoir depth is 1900 metres.
 The quality of the main reservoir is excellent with very high permeability.
 The remaining oil resources are in sandstone in the Upper Triassic Statfjord Group and Middle to Upper Jurassic Vestland Group, as well as in spiculites in the Upper Jurassic Viking Group.
 Oil was also proven in Permian Zechstein carbonates.

 Recovery strategy